Steamed Chinese spare ribs with fermented black beans is quick and easy to make and big on flavour – this no longer has to be a dim sum only dish!

 - Finely chop up the garlic and add it to the bowl (make sure you mince this really finely so they can cook quicker during the short steaming process)

-- Add maple syrup, soy sauce, dark soy, sesame oil and water to the bowl and mix the marinade well with the pork.
+- Add maple syrup (or sugar), soy sauce, dark soy, sesame oil and water to the bowl and mix the marinade well with the pork.
 Set it aside to marinate for 15-20 minutes in room temperature.

 Steaming the Pork